toblux/moneymoney-coinbase-extension/README.md

 # MoneyMoney Coinbase Extension

-This MoneyMoney extension shows your Coinbase wallets and balances using the new [Coinbase Advanced Trade API v3](https://www.coinbase.com/en-de/developer-platform/products/advanced-trade-api).
+This MoneyMoney extension lists your Coinbase wallets and balances.

-**Please note:** If you are upgrading from another extension that uses the deprecated Coinbase API v2, you must create a new Coinbase API key for this extension to work.

 ## Installation